Frequent Urination: 13 Possible Causes (& How to Stop It)

 An enlarged prostate may also increase urinary frequency in men, and is most common in men over the age of 45.
 One of the signs of frequency due to prostate changes is a new urge to pee in the middle of the night.

-What to do: It is important for men to consult their doctor to assess for any prostate changes and indicate treatment as necessary.
+How to stop it: It is important for men to consult their doctor to assess for any prostate changes and indicate treatment as necessary.
 Treatment may involve the use medications to decrease prostate size, like antibiotics, or surgery in more serious cases.

-Also recommended: 4 Natural Remedies for an Enlarged Prostate tuasaude.com/en/natural-remedies-for-enlarged-prostate7.
-Overactive bladder
+Also recommended: 4 Natural Remedies for an Enlarged Prostate tuasaude.com/en/natural-remedies-for-enlarged-prostate

 An overactive bladder is a condition characterized by the sudden, urgent sensation to urinate, even when the bladder is not completely full.
 This condition may be caused by an increase in the activity of the muscle that is responsible for controlling the bladder, or it can be a consequence of abnormal nerve signals between the brain and the bladder.